26 March 2019

 Some things during the building process cannot be changed.
 For example, they need to meet fire protection standards.
 In IT almost everything can be changed (but sometimes it requires more time).

 In software development, it’s way easier to develop a product that will work forever.
 In construction, it’s different – you must consider a variety of factors (and spend lots of money) before you decide on a solution that won’t break down easily.

 Conclusions, or lessons I’ve learned

 Well, the construction of our new headquarter was definitely a valuable lesson for me.
 Performing the role of the client in a huge project helped me putting myself in the position of our partners and understanding them better.
 What are the most important lessons I’ve learned?

-I think that both in software and in construction projects it’s important to have a guide – someone who can help you understand all the processes.
+I think that both in software and construction projects it’s important to have a guide – someone who can help you understand all the processes.

 (in fact, I had no other choice).
 And, while I wanted the trust to be maintained, I lost it very quickly.
-The best examples of trust test are deadlines – if someone promises to finish a piece of work on Friday and it’s not even close to being done on the next Monday, your level of trust naturally drops down.
+The best examples of trust tests are deadlines – if someone promises to finish a piece of work on Friday and it’s not even close to being done on the next Monday, your level of trust naturally drops down.

-Sometimes, you can instinctively agree on some solution just because you believe that the person who presents the idea is a professionalist who won’t harm you.
+Sometimes, you can instinctively agree on some solution just because you believe that the person who presents the idea is a professional who won’t harm you.

-5. Also, you should be able to provide a regular update on progress.
+Also, you should be able to provide a regular update on progress.
 Nothing is more frustrating than a situation when you can’t see any progress in the project.
 Even if progress is slow, it’s worth showing any new element.